 The project is located in the traditional territory of the Eabametoong First Nation ("EFN"), approximately 25 km west of the community of Fort Hope.
 The Company has been in communication with EFN community leadership who are supportive of the Project.
 Some community members from local First Nations assisted with camp construction, line-cutting and geochemical work in the 2021 mapping and sampling program.
+During the Quarter, former EFN Chief Harvey Yesno joined the Avalon Board of Directors and will be an invaluable resource for the ongoing development of Avalon's relationship with the EFN as well as with other Indigenous communities in northwestern Ontario.

-The Company incurred \$15,499 (2020 - \$46,626) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on biogeochemical analyses on spruce twig samples collected during the 2021 summer work program.
+The Company incurred \$18,526 (2021 - \$17,107) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on biogeochemical analyses on spruce twig samples collected during the 2021 summer work program.